ThoughtWorksInc/ml-cd-starter-kit/GCP.md

   - Give GoCD service account cluster-admin access (is this a good idea?) and make GoCD run kubectl commands as gocd service account
   - include mlflow in chart
   - figure out why elasticsearch is not up after 20mins
+  - figure out how to pass secrets for mlflow subchart
 - GoCD
   - Figure out how to skip artifact if job fails (ticket raised. if no solution, can add docker push as the last task in a job)
   - Suggest to tomzo/sheroy about improving local yaml syntax checker (none of the ones listed in tomzo/gocd-yaml-config-plugin works)